 In addition to the core healthcare business curriculum, students in the program select five elective courses from a pool of available courses in the areas of healthcare administration, informatics, and quality improvement.
 Students select electives based on their unique educational interests, professional goals, and schedule.
 With classes launching multiple times throughout the year, the time is right to begin building a future in the business of compassion.
 It all starts with an education from Nebraska Methodist College.

-According to the Bureau of Labor Statistics, medical and health services manager jobs will have a much faster than average growth rate of 20 percent from 2016 to 2026.
-Although salary ranges vary by state, the BLS lists the median salary for such managers in May 2018 as $99,730 per year.
+According to the Bureau of Labor Statistics, medical and health services manager jobs will have a much faster than average growth rate of 18% from 2018 to 2028.
+Although salary ranges vary by state, the BLS lists the median salary for such managers in May 2019 as $100,980 per year.

 The Master of Business Administration in Healthcare program tuition cost per credit hour is $719.
 Attending Nebraska Methodist College represents a major investment in your future.
 For most students, attending college takes planning and sacrifice.
 NMC recognizes this and is committed to helping you find every avenue to finance your education.
 View the Tuition by Program & Degree page for a comprehensive list of all fees for the online Master of Business Administration in Healthcare.

 NMC encourages students to apply for all types of assistance for which they are qualified.
 Potential resources for this program include: